tembo-io/website/blog/2023-09-14-demystifying-postgres-extensions/index.md

 I think most Postgres users just don’t know about extensions or find them daunting.
 If it was easier to try out extensions, maybe they would get a lot more use.
 Something I find particularly compelling is that unrelated extensions can be combined to solve different problems.

-**In this blog, I'll explain in simple terms what's in a Postgres extension, then show that using extensions we can enable version history for our Postgres data.**
+**In this blog, I'll explain in simple terms what's in a Postgres extension.
+Then as an example, I'll show that we can enable version history for Postgres using extensions.**

 ## What's involved to get an extension running